How To Reduce Your Students’ Exam Anxiety: Practical Strategies From An Experienced Head Of Maths

 1. Build exam familiarity

-Working in timed conditions also builds familiarity with the exam format.
-Regularly working through the first five or ten questions on a paper in a given time limit can replicate the exam setting in a low-stakes environment.
-Timed practice does not necessarily need to take place under test conditions.
+Working in timed conditions also helps.
+Regularly working through the first five or ten questions of a paper within a set time limit replicates the exam setting in a low-stakes environment, without the pressure of full test conditions.

 GCSE Finding the area, circumference and lengths of circles, arcs and sectors slide 3